SharinaS/secrets_manager_aws/README.md

 Check what Lambdas exist in your AWS account:

 ```
-aws lambda list-functions --profile training
+aws lambda list-functions
 ```

 ## Contributors

 Sharina Stubbs

-Many thanks to the following for help with debugging, providing suggestions, and sharing their knowledge.
+Many thanks to the following for sharing their knowledge.

 * Alexandra Shumway
 * Doug Ireton